 - NCRQ Level 6 Diploma in Applied Health and Safety.

-When selecting your Health and Safety advisor it is those candidates with these degree level qualifications that should be of interest to you, as opposed to Certificate level.
+When selecting your Health and Safety advisor it is those candidates with these degree-level qualifications that should be of interest to you, as opposed to Certificate level.

 Next check if they carry at least £1 million of Professional Indemnity Insurance (check their Insurance Certificate, is it in date?)

-It is important to remember that any Health and Safety Advisor, Manager or Consultant should have no other role in the event outside of their health and safety role, all to often we have seen event organisers, production and site manager also taking on health and safety roles, this is an obvious conflict of interests and must be avoided at all costs.
+It is important to remember that any Health and Safety Advisor, Manager or Consultant should have no other role in the event outside of their health and safety role, all to often we have seen event organisers, production, and site manager also taking on health and safety roles, this is an obvious conflict of interests and must be avoided at all costs.
 As well as being “best practice”, this may also be a condition of any Licence granted by the Local Authority under the Licensing Act 2003 to hold the event.
-It is such major yet such a very common mistake to appoint or hire a person (such as a production or event manager) who already has a role to play in the event as a safety advisor as a secondary role.
+It is such a major yet very common mistake to appoint or hire a person (such as a production or event manager) who already has a role to play in the event as a safety advisor as a secondary role.
 It is not a secondary role.
 If they have another role then there will be conflicts of interest, they will not be independent, there may be severe clashes between the two jobs and it really restricts and devalues the safety advisor.
-Safety is not a bolt on extra!
+Safety is not a bolt-on extra!

 The Health and Safety Executive (HSE), the Government regulator and enforcement body for health and safety, recommends selecting an advisor from the Occupational Safety and Health Consultants Register (OHSCR), this is run by the HSE and various institutes and trade organisations and only consultants who are Chartered or Fellow Members of IOSH or IIRSM or have reached certain agreed levels within the other organisations administering the scheme can become members.
-Its a good idea but the scheme is unpublicised and not promoted at all so nobody knows of it.
-The membership criteria and insurance for each consultant are checked on by the OSHCR but no checks are made on their special areas of interest or sector skill competence such as event industry knowledge, anyone can claim to be an expert on anything and nobody checks.
-Each consultant has to pay an annual fee to be listed on what is now considered to be awaste of time as it is generally considered by the industry that the OSHCR is not fit for purpose and should be avoided at all cost.
-The OSHCR is in need of major changes before it can be successfully and safely used and it now looks as if this will be finally done as a major review has now started with all stake holders taking part.
+It's a good idea but the scheme is unpublicised and not promoted at all so nobody knows of it.
+The membership criteria and insurance for each consultant are checked on by the OSHCR but no checks are made on their special areas of interest or sector skill competence such as event industry knowledge, anyone can claim to be an expert on anything, and nobody checks.
+Each consultant has to pay an annual fee to be listed on what is now considered to be a waste of time as it is generally considered by the industry that the OSHCR is not fit for purpose and should be avoided at all costs.
+The OSHCR is in need of major changes before it can be successfully and safely used and it now looks as if this will be finally done as a major review has now started with all stakeholders taking part.

 Consultants and advisors give advice on how to meet your minimum legal requirements, they work in the same way as an accountant advises on tax and finances or a solicitor advises on legal issues. do with real health and safety).
 They are advisers and consultants who work with you to try to solve safety problems and to make sure the job goes ahead smoothly and safely and that safety is proportionate and pragmatic yet does not distract from the artistic content and aspects.